rcrowley/freight/README.md

 * Issue tracker: <https://github.com/freight-team/freight/issues>
 * Wiki: <https://github.com/freight-team/freight/wiki>

+### Static analysis and code style

+[Shellcheck](https://www.shellcheck.net/) and [shfmt](https://github.com/mvdan/sh) are used to ensure consistency, please see the Travis configuration for the actual tests.

 ### Test suite

 The Freight test suite can be executed by running `make check` from any git checkout of this repository. git and GnuPG are required for most tests, and extended tests require apt.

 Contributions should include a new test case where possible by extending one or more of the `test/*.bats` files.